guychouk/dotfiles/README.md

 This repo is used to store the configuration files of all of the software I use on a daily basis.

-Every directory in this repo is configuration directory for a specific piece of software, and I use my own `link.sh` script & `LINKS` file to symlink the configuration files to their respective locations.
+Every directory in this repo is a configuration directory for a specific piece of software, and I use my own [`link.sh`](./link.sh) script to symlink the configuration files as stated in the [`LINKS`](./LINKS) file.

 Here's an example of how I'd use it to restore my vim configuration on a fresh machine: